Collision Detection¶

 Self-collision detection |

-Whether to detect self-collision of each Body model |
+Whether to detect self-collisions in each body model |

 Note

-Displaying Collision Detection Result¶
+Displaying Collision Detection Results¶

 Penetration Block Function¶

-Self-collision Detection¶
+Self-Collision Detection¶

-Displaying Collision in the Body/Link View¶
+Collision Display in Body/Link View¶

 Switching Collision Detectors¶